Current Box Office Hours

 Tinted plastic bags

 To expedite entry into the venue, patrons are encouraged to bring as few items as needed, to leave all bags at home, or to stow them securely in their vehicle before arriving at the venue entrance.

 Medically necessary items may be brought into either venue pending proper screening by security personnel.

 All bags are subject to search.

-Concessions will be available for Fall 2021 performances.
+Concessions will be available for all Spring 2022 performances.
 Food and beverage offerings will be announced 72 hours prior to each performance and can be pre-ordered online.
-Designated concessions pick-up locations within the amphitheatre will be identified with on-site signage.
+For amphitheatre performances, designated concessions pick-up locations will be identified with on-site signage.
 All concessions transactions will be contactless and cashless.

 In general, outside food or beverages will not be permitted.